 Improve Brain Function

 This diet has neuroprotective properties.
-It has the ability to protect and improve the way the brain functions.
+It can protect and improve the way the brain functions.
 Keto enhances memory function and improved focus.
 As a result, you can use it to treat or prevent brain disorders such as Alzheimer’s and Parkinson’s disease.

 Keto has anti-seizure properties.
 Altering the way the body uses carbs and fats results in ketosis.
 This is a metabolic state which causes an increase in the levels of blood ketones.
-Note that ketones have the ability to reduce the frequency and intensity of epileptic seizures.
+Note that ketones can reduce the frequency and intensity of epileptic seizures.

 Reducing Acne Symptoms